nikanjam/nikanjam.github.io/README.md

 Update the `fonts` section in `resume.yaml`.
 Use any Google Font name.
 Common choices:
 - Sans-serif: `"Inter"`, `"Roboto"`, `"Open Sans"`, `"Geist"`
 - Monospace: `"Fira Code"`, `"Source Code Pro"`, `"Geist Mono"`

-### Photo Canvas

-The interactive photo canvas creates a halftone effect that responds to mouse movement.
-Adjust the `canvas` settings in `resume.yaml` to change the behavior:
-- `halftoneSize` - Size of halftone dots (smaller = more detail)
-- `contrast` - Image contrast
-- `accentColor` - Color for accent dots
-- `mouseRadius` - Radius of mouse interaction
-- `repulsionStrength` - How strongly dots are repelled
-- `returnSpeed` - How quickly dots return to position

 ## Requirements